baptistemanson/awesome-zf3/README.md

 # Awesome Zend Framework 3

 A curated list of awesome resources about ZF3.

-Contributing
-Just do a PR :)!
+Nothing official, just my own list.
+I'm not part of the dev team.

+Contributing: just do a PR, a tweet to @batmansmk or anyone in the dev team :)!

-## Presentation
+## General Presentation

 [Components, PSR-7, and Middleware: Zend Framework 3 by Matthew Weier O' Phinney 2015-10-22](http://weierophinney.github.io/2015-10-22-ZF3/#/25)